-Craig-Hallum Capital Group

-The Benchmark Company

-Through and including , 2017 (the 25th day after the date of this offering), all dealers effecting transactions in these securities, whether or not participating in this offering, may be required to deliver a prospectus.
-This is in addition to a dealer's obligation to deliver a prospectus when acting as an underwriter and with respect to an unsold allotment or subscription.
+Class A Common Stock PROSPECTUS Sole Book-Running Manager Roth Capital Partners Craig-Hallum Capital Group Co-Managers The Benchmark Company , 2017 Through and including , 2017 (the 25th day after th may be required to deliver a prospectus.
+This is in addition to subscription. e date of this offering), all dealers effecting transactions in these securities, whether or not participating in this offering, s an underwriter and with respect to an unsold allotment or